MGHPhysicsResearch/MIRDCalculation/README.md

 ### References:
 [1]: Lanconelli N, Pacilio M, Meo S Lo, Botta F, Dia A Di, Aroche L A T, Pérez M A C and Cremonesi M 2012 A free database of radionuclide voxel S values for the dosimetry of nonuniform activity distributions Phys.
 Med.
 Biol.
 57 517–33

+## For developers:
+Compile and build changes using the .sh script.
+Make changes according to your directories